Install Samples, Binaries, and Docker Images¶

 Once you are ready, and in the directory into which you will install the Fabric Samples and binaries, go ahead and execute the command to pull down the binaries and images.

 If you want the latest production release, omit all version identifiers.

 If you want a specific release, pass a version identifier for Fabric, Fabric-ca and thirdparty Docker images.
-The command below demonstrates how to download Fabric v2.0.0 Alpha release v2.0.0-alpha
+The command below demonstrates how to download the latest production releases - Fabric v2.0.0 and Fabric CA v1.4.4

 If you get an error running the above curl command, you may have too old a version of curl that does not handle redirects or an unsupported environment.